 Of important note, Edgartown is also a town of artists.
 Edgartown has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Edgartown’s character.

-A relatively large number of people in Edgartown telecommute to their jobs.
-Overall, about 16.62% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 16.62% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Edgartown is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+One of the nice things about Edgartown is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 The education level of Edgartown citizens is very high relative to the national average among all cities (21.84%): 36.72% of adults in Edgartown have a bachelor's degree or even advanced degree.